eellak/gsoc2018-librecust/README.md

 ## Implementation
 Menu customizations are implemented by editing user configuration `.xml` files and adding UI functionality through predefined [dispatch commands](https://wiki.documentfoundation.org/Development/DispatchCommands) and macro scripts.
 The must-see reference for LibreOffice Macro development that is of great use throughout this project is Andrew Pitonyak's [OpenOffice Macro Information](http://www.pitonyak.org/AndrewMacro.odt).

 Modules and partially mockups will be implemented in `.ui` format mainly using [Glade](https://glade.gnome.org/).
 In the event of a feature that is not already implemented in LibreOffice (`.uno` files), we are going to use  [Libreoffice Software Development Kit 6.0](https://api.libreoffice.org/).

 Then, we need to harvest Greek legal documents for template creation.
 Some relevant sources are websites of associations such as [EANDA](http://www.eanda.gr/) and [DSA](http://www.dsa.gr/).
 Those sources provide templates that do not have any specific format.
 Most of them are created by employees or lawyers thus their undefined structure.

-Through this project, we will also create a "proof of concept" archive of templates as well as document the creation procedure and provide a user interface dialog to ease the template creation.
+Through this project, we will also create a "proof of concept" archive of templates using data and documents from several Greek court divisions as well as document the creation procedure of those templates and developed addons.

 Templates will include "User defined fields" for static information (e.g. date and members of court) and "Bookmarks" for case specific info (e.g. description of law case) as well as properties for classification.
-Those can be tracked and used through the Java API as shown in LibreOffice [examples](https://api.libreoffice.org/examples/DevelopersGuide/Text/).
+Those can be tracked and used through the Java or Basic API as shown in LibreOffice [examples](https://api.libreoffice.org/examples/DevelopersGuide/Text/).

 Finally, when the required "proof of concept" document archive is built, we will create templates for each one of them.